apache/flink/docs/dev/windows.md

 determines that a window is ready for processing (see [triggers](#triggers) for how the system determines when a window is ready).

-The window function can be one of `ReduceFunction`, `FoldFunction` or `WindowFunction`.
+The window function can be one of `ReduceFunction`, `FoldFunction`, `WindowFunction` or `ProcessWindowFunction`.
 The first two can be executed more efficiently because Flink can incrementally aggregate the elements for each window as they arrive.
-A `WindowFunction` gets an `Iterable` for all the elements contained in a window and additional meta information about the window to which the elements belong.
+Meanwhile, `WindowFunction` and `ProcessWindowFunction` get an `Iterable` for all the elements contained in a window and additional meta information about the window to which the elements belong.
+`WindowFunction` and `ProcessWindowFunction` are similar, the only difference deals with the meta-information about the window they can access.
+Indeed, the former access only the window on which the function is evaluated whereas the latter is able to retrieve more information besides the window about the context in which the function is evaluated.

-A windowed transformation with a `WindowFunction` cannot be executed as efficiently as the other cases because Flink has to buffer *all* elements for a window internally before invoking the function.
+A windowed transformation with a `WindowFunction` (or `ProcessWindowFunction`) cannot be executed as efficiently as the other cases because Flink has to buffer *all* elements for a window internally before invoking the function.
-This can be mitigated by combining a `WindowFunction` with a `ReduceFunction` or `FoldFunction` to get both incremental aggregation of window elements and the additional information that the `WindowFunction` receives.
+This can be mitigated by combining a `WindowFunction` (or `ProcessWindowFunction`) with a `ReduceFunction` or `FoldFunction` to get both incremental aggregation of window elements and the additional information that the `WindowFunction` (or `ProcessWindowFunction`) receives.
 We will look at examples for each of these variants.

 ### ReduceFunction